What you resist not only persists, but will grow in size. – Carl Jung

 He adds another concrete instruction: “Focus attention on the feeling inside you.
 Know that it is the pain-body.
 Accept that it is there.
 Don't think about it—don't let the feeling turn into thinking.
 Don't judge or analyze.
 Don't make an identity for yourself out of it.
 Stay present, and continue to be the observer of what is happening inside you.
 Become aware not only of the emotional pain but also of "the one who observes," the silent watcher.
 This is the power of the Now, the power of your own conscious presence.
 Then see what happens.”

-Another effective and pro-active way I would like to recommend here is the so-called “Dissolving the Temporary I” technique.
+Another effective and pro-active way I would like to recommend here is one of the basic Reintegration techniques, Accepting the Temporary I (ATI).
 It is based on the concept of the “Temporary I,” which is your subtle feeling of self, your I-feeling within your body at the moment, while you are experiencing some mind content.

 It is typically located in your head, neck or upper chest, although it could be positioned in another area of your body, depending on the experience itself.